lucthienphong1120/ansible-automation-platform/README.md

 <!-- omit in toc -->
-# 📚 AWX on Single Node K3s
+# 📚 Ansible AWX on Kubernetes

-An example implementation of AWX on single node K3s using AWX Operator, with easy-to-use simplified configuration with ownership of data and passwords.
+An example implementation of Ansible AWX on Kubernetes using AWX Operator, with easy-to-use simplified configuration with ownership of data and passwords.

 - Accessible over HTTPS from remote host
 - All data will be stored under `/data`